ZhenkaiShou/alembic/_posts/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 - $ L_{\text{dyna}} = r_{\text{int}} $ is the dynamic loss with $ r_{\text{int}} $ defined in **Equation \ref{eq: r_int}**.

 For more details regarding how to collect training data, please refer to [Rollout](#rollout).

+## How does this Algorithm Work?
+Maybe you are still wondering how this algorithm even works.
+For example, an agent trained purely by curiosity can get a fairly high score in Breakout (see [the gif at the beginning of this blog](#gif)), even though the agent does not have access to the scores at all.
+How does the agent learn to get a high score when it does not even know its exsitance?

+Actually, this is indeed a coincidence that the game becomes more complicated as the agent gets higher score.
+Remember that a curiosity-driven agent is only interested in new things, that is, states with high prediction errors.
+When the agent has lost all its lives, it will be immediately transported back to the beginning of the game, a state which it has seen many times.
+Therefore, the agent will learn to avoid death while exploring more complicated areas.
+As for getting a high score, this is a mere bi-product of the agent's curiosity.

 ## Large Scale = Better Performance